Last Updated on July 22, 2021 by Maggie Looker

 - Touch up any peeling paint and remove scuff marks from the walls

-- Repair broken appliances
+- Repair broken appliances that will stay with the home

 - Make sure smoke and carbon monoxide detectors are working properly